ysBach/SNU_AOpython/_build/html/_sources/chaps/python_prep/99-HW_pandas.md

 ```

 Things go well in this case with ``loc``, but I used ``at``.
-* ``loc`` is slower, but you can access to multiple locations
+* ``loc`` is slower, but you can access multiple locations.
-* ``at`` is quicker, but you can access to only one single location
+* ``at`` is quicker, but you can access only one single location.

 See [here](https://stackoverflow.com/questions/37216485/pandas-at-versus-loc)

-The full light curve of this asteroid, from the 2-night observation at SNU is like this:
+The full light curve of this asteroid, from the 2-night observation at SNU, is like this:

 <img src="../figs/asteroid_light_curve.png" style="zoom:25%;" />